gitpod-io/retired-gatsby-website/src/docs/python_in_gitpod.md

 ```
 ### Python Test Explorer
 ![](./images/python_Test_In_Gitpod.png)
-Easily test your python extensions.
+Easily test your python extensions with the Python Test Explorer.
 To add this to your repository add the following to your `.gitpod.yml`
 ```yaml
 vscode: